taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 });
 ~~~~~~~~

 The dispatch method of the Redux store when using Redux Thunk will differentiate between passed objects and functions.
 The passed function is called a **thunk**.
 You can dispatch as many actions synchronously and asynchronously as you want in a thunk.
 When a thunk is growing and handles complex business logic at some point in your application, it is called a **fat thunk**.
-You can extract a thunk function as an asynchronous action creator, that is a higher-order function and returns the thunk function, and can be dispatched the same way as an synchronous action creator.
+You can extract a thunk function as an asynchronous action creator, that is a higher-order function and returns the thunk function, and can be dispatched the same way as a synchronous action creator.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~